noidexe/Enjin-Coin-Documentation/docs/graphql.md

 Querying is the way to ask for data, it’s similar to the GET action in REST-based APIs.

-In the following sections we’re going to discuss each of the object types you can query and the different data you can extract from each of them.
 Here is a list of the Enjin object types you can query through the API:
 * **EnjinOauth:** A Trusted Platform access token
 * **EnjinPlatform:** An app on the Trusted Platform
 * **EnjinApp:** An app on the Trusted Platform.